bloominstituteoftechnology/Graphs/projects/graph/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

-    -- I think the percentage of a person being in another person's group would be a 0.2%.
-This is because there are 2500 connections possible in this scenario and the person has the chance of being 1 of the 5 random friends.
-The degree of seperation is 4 after I caculated it using the app.
+    -- The degree of seperation is 4 after I caculated it using the app.

+    -- So if I did the connections length divided by users length then I would get 99%.

 ## 4. Stretch Goal